zephyrtronium/robot/README.md

 	+ `me` - bot's username, used as nick
 	+ `pfix` - Markov chain order, as described [above](#how-robot-works)
 	+ `block` - regular expression matching messages to block
+- `copypasta` - copypasta detection configuration
+	+ `chan` - channel to which this configuration applies
+	+ `min` - number of messages required to trigger copypasta detection
+	+ `lim` - time in seconds to consider messages for copypasta
 - `effects` - global and per-channel effects to apply to messages
 	+ `tag` - send tag where used, or everywhere if null
 	+ `effect` - effect name, see [above](#effects)